 Our major scholarships offer up to £3000 per annum and minor awards of up to £1500 per annum; means-tested bursaries can raise considerably the effective amount of an award.
 Music Exhibitions are also offered to girls showing real potential.
 Both these awards cover the cost of music tuition for up to three lessons per week.

-Candidates should be prepared to play two contrasting pieces on their first instrument and one piece on their second instrument, and scales and arpeggios of appropriate standard on both.
+Candidates should be prepared to play two contrasting pieces on their first instrument and one piece on their second instrument, and scales and arpeggios of the appropriate standard on both.
 A member of staff will act as accompanist and candidates may be required to stay in school overnight so as to provide sufficient time for rehearsal before the audition.
-Considerable importance will be placed upon a candidate’s ability to prepare and perform a previously unseen piece of music (for which ample time will be given), and a comprehensive aural assessment will include a listening paper and standard rhythm and pitch tests.
+Considerable importance will be placed upon a candidate’s ability to prepare and perform a previously unseen piece of music (for which ample time will be given), and a comprehensive oral assessment will include a listening paper and standard rhythm and pitch tests.
 All candidates are encouraged to offer singing in addition to their instrumental performances, and any original compositions will also be taken into account.

 Award holders will have the opportunity to perform regularly both as members of musical groups and as soloists.
 The Events Calendar incorporates a regular programme of large-scale choral and orchestral concerts.
 A series of Celebrity Concerts brings a variety of visiting artists to give master-classes and recitals.
 Award holders are expected to practise regularly, participate in appropriate groups and ensembles and attend rehearsals promptly.